department-of-veterans-affairs/va.gov-team/products/platform/feature-request-prioritization/product-outline.md

   - Can view all submitted feature requests and their status in a single place.

 ## Desired Business Outcomes
-- Platform Crew teams prioritize feature requests against other initiatives on their roadmap and backlog
+- Platform Crew teams prioritize feature requests against other initiatives on their roadmap and backlog.
 - The Platform delivers enhancements that increase customer satisfaction.

 ## Measuring Success